lemonce/lemonce.net/source/docs/setup/interface.md

 Just click an item in the OPEN EDITORS section, and it becomes active in Lemonce.

-Once you are done with your task, you can remove files individually from the OPEN EDITORS section, or you can remove all files by using the View: Close All Editors or View: Close All Editors in Group actions.
+Once you are done with your task, you can remove files individually from the OPEN EDITORS section or Webview section.
 <br>

 #### BUTTONS OF EDITOR GROUPS